SecorD0/asf-converter/README.md

    - `[V]` — a config was created and maFile was found;
    - `[!]` — a config was created, but maFile wasn't found;
    - `[X]` — something went wrong that caused the config not to be created.
-7. Copy the `config` directory to ASF directory.
+7. Copy the `config` directory to the ASF directory.
 8. Run the ASF.